 What is GS1?

 GS1 is the largest barcode supplier in the world.
 They are a membership organisation.
-This means you apply to join them and once that process has been completed, you can use their system to generate barcodes for your product.
+This means you apply to join them, and once that process has been completed, you can use their system to generate barcodes for your product.
 As a membership organisation, GS1 charges an annual rental fee for barcodes.
 This fee is normally based on your company turnover.
-While different GS1 branches have different barcode distribution models, typically members are entitled to generate thousands or even tens of thousands of barcodes.
-Very large companies find this quanity useful but small and medium companies often do not need that quantity..
+While different GS1 branches have different barcode distribution models, typically, members are entitled to generate thousands or even tens of thousands of barcodes.
+Very large companies find this quantity useful, but small and medium companies often do not need that quantity.

 Worldbarcodes.com sells barcodes for a one off cost.
 Many companies and entrepreneurs choose to source their barcodes from us.
 Whether you need one barcode or 1,000, we can supply them to your email inbox within 5 minutes of purchase.
 If you are interested in buying barcodes, you can Buy Here.

 If you are unsure about the process of getting and using barcodes, Contact us and tell us your situation.
-We will do our best to advise you on the how best to get your products barcoded and into shops worldwide as quickly and efficiently as possible.
+We will do our best to advise you on how best to get your products barcoded and into shops worldwide as quickly and efficiently as possible.

 A common question about barcodes –